marcelotournier/pytorch_datasets/regression/child_heights/README.md

 This dataset contains the heights of parents, gender of child and the height of the child when adult.

-Data is synthetically generated from random normal and Bernoulli distributions, using PyTorch, using (this script)[./make_dataset.py].
+Data is synthetically generated from random normal and Bernoulli distributions, using PyTorch, using [this script](./make_dataset.py).

 To load the data:
 ```python3